PullRequestTimeout/earl-grey-startpage/README.md

 	- ~~Could use AvalancheCanada's API for forecasting (https://avalanche-canada.github.io/AvCan-Services/)~~
 	- ~~Use OpenWeatherMaps API for last 5 days to build general expected trail conditions of bike trails~~

+## v2.0

+Welp.
+V1 Didn't last too long.
+Some much needed new tab behaviours were lacking as the site couldn't access some browser functionality, so v2 will immediately start development as an extension.